Guidance

 The victim must give a testimony during the hearing about the assault and the assailant/s, providing as much information as possible and detailing the date and place of the incident.
 This is made under oath and can be questioned by the defendant’s lawyer.

 Normally, the victim’s testimony is given before the court at the trial hearing; however, Ecuadorean Law establishes that if you suffer from a serious illness, are physically disabled, will be leaving the country, or you otherwise demonstrate that you will not be present at the trial, you can present your testimony in advance (‘Testimonio Anticipado’).
+This is also set to avoid any type of revictimisation, by not appearing at the trial hearing.

 If you wish to ask to give your testimony in advance, you must consider the following:

-• you may request it when you provide your version before the prosecutor.
+• you may request it when you provide your version before the Prosecutor.

 • if the legal process has already begun, your lawyer must justify the reasons why you are asking to give your testimony in advance (‘Testimonio Anticipado’).
 This request will be addressed to the Prosecutor leading the investigation (first stage of the legal process), who in turn will direct the request to the judge presiding over the case.